Last Updated on 25th August 2021 by

 The Danger Zone

-- At or above 140 °F: With preheated steam tables, chafing dishes, slow cookers, and warming trays.
+- At or above 140 °F, using appliances like slow cookers or warming trays.

-- At or below 40 °F: Inside the refrigerator or freezer.
+- At or below 40 °F, i.e., inside a refrigerator or freezer.

 So, How Should You Store Your Chilli?